Resources by EACH (Educational Action Challenging Homophobia)

 How to get the resource

-To register your interest in receiving a copy of the resource please e-mail firstname.lastname@example.org with your name, contact details and institution’s address.
+To register your interest in purchasing a copy of the resource please e-mail firstname.lastname@example.org with your name, contact details and institution’s address.

 A whole-school resource including lesson plans, guidance materials and a pupil support plan to assist everyone working in schools develop best-practice concerning gender identity and sexual orientation matters for every pupil.